 Relief Maps are a methodological tool created by Maria Rodó-Zárate for studying social inequalities from an intersectionality perspective, in three dimensions: the social dimension (positions and identities of gender, social class, ethnicity, age, etc.), geography (places in daily life) and psychology (effects on emotions).

 The tool, rooted in intersectional feminist theories and debates on feminist geography, was initially thought to be developed in paper as a useful methodology for qualitative research and training in social sciences.
-In 2018, Maria Rodó de Zárate with the support of Universitat Oberta de Catalunya designed the digital version of Relief Maps: an open-access and free tool that allows both qualitative and quantitative analysis and visualization of large samples data.
+In 2018, Maria Rodó-Zárate with the support of Universitat Oberta de Catalunya designed the digital version of Relief Maps: an open-access and free tool that allows both qualitative and quantitative analysis and visualization of large samples data.

 Relief Maps are currently available online and ready to be used not only for social science or health sciences research but also for teaching activities, as a pedagogical tool, and for consulting and management purposes.
-Relief Maps provides new possibilities for the government sector, organisations working for social change, and enterprises willing to carry out diagnosis and define action plans in order to better understand and address inequalities.
+Relief Maps offers new possibilities for the government sector, organisations working for social change, and enterprises willing to carry out diagnosis and define action plans in order to better understand and address inequalities.

 Find out more: